 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 On August 15, 2018, the 2019 Plan was made available for public review and comment.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2019 Plan comment period concluded as scheduled on September 14, 2018.
+The 2019 Plan comment period isconcluded as scheduled to conclude byon September 14, 2018.
 Written comments were received from Ameren Illinois, MidAmerican, Illinois Commerce Commission Staff, Mattoon Power Enterprises LLC, and Coles Together.
-During the 30-day comment period, the Agency held public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.27
+During the 30-day comment period, the Agency will holdheld public hearings within each participating utility's service area for the purpose of receiving public comment on the draft Procurement Plan.27